Acausal Component-Based Modeling

 Building the Component Library

-For each of our components, we use ModelingToolkit Model that emits an ODESystem.
+For each of our components, we define a function that returns a System.
 At the top, we start with defining the fundamental qualities of an electric circuit component.
 At every input and output pin, a circuit component has two values: the current at the pin and the voltage.
-Thus we define the Pin component (connector) to simply be the values there.
+Thus we define the Pin connector to simply be the values there.
 Whenever two Pins in a circuit are connected together, the system satisfies Kirchhoff's laws, i.e. that currents sum to zero and voltages across the pins are equal. [connect = Flow] informs MTK that currents ought to sum to zero, and by default, variables are equal in a connection.

 end